-Our mission at Plastic Oceans UK is to stop plastic reaching the ocean within a generation.
+Our mission at Plastic Oceans UK (now known as Ocean Generation) is to stop plastic reaching the ocean within a generation.
 Now, that’s not something you can just pop on your to-do list during your morning coffee and tick off in the evening with your glass of wine.
 Plastic Oceans have led the way on raising awareness about the impact of ocean plastic pollution for over a decade.
 We produced the award-winning documentary ‘A Plastic Ocean’ and use our scientific expertise to ignite mass public awareness.

 Now we are not only making people aware of the impact of plastic on our ocean, we are creating tools that help them take action to stop plastic entering the environment.
 Our focus has evolved to developing globally credible behaviour change programmes where participants are challenged to rethink the way we use and value plastic to become more Plastic Intelligent.

 Behaviour change is an interesting topic.
 Have you ever tried but failed to start a new exercise routine, or tried to stop an inherently bad habit like smoking?
 Accountability, repetition, motivation and repetition are all important steps to ensure individual behaviour change.
 But in order to change the entire system of how we use and consume plastic, we need to go beyond individual action.
 We need wider adoption of new habits and behaviours.
 That is why we developed our Ocean Discovery Day Challenges: community-based challenge programmes which could lead to tangible environmental outcomes.